CommonRoad/commonroad-rule-simplification/README.md

 Run the example script `main.py`.

+### Possible Installation Problems

+- Protobuf error like this `CHECK failed: GeneratedDatabase()->Add(encoded_file_descriptor, size)`: this is caused by the `commonroad_cpp` Python package and the version of the environment model used by our C++ code trying to register the same type with the same protobuf instance twice.
+To work around this issue, you can add the `--config-settings=cmake.define.COMMONROAD_SYSTEM_PROTOBUF=OFF` option to the `pip install` command.

 ### Documentation

 To generate the documentation, first make sure that you have installed the documentation dependencies listed in `pyproject.toml`.